Authentication

 When a user logs onto Tableau Server from Tableau Desktop or a web client, the credentials are passed through to Active Directory, which then verifies them and sends an access token to Tableau Server.
 Tableau Server will then manage user access to Tableau resources based on the site roles stored in the repository.

-If Tableau Server is installed on a Windows computer in Active Directory, they you may optionally enable automatic logon.
+If Tableau Server is installed on a Windows computer in Active Directory, then you may optionally enable automatic logon.
 In this scenario, Tableau Server will use Microsoft SSPI to automatically sign in your users based on their Windows username and password.
 This creates an experience similar to single sign-on (SSO).

 Do not enable SSPI if you plan to configure Tableau Server for SAML, trusted authentication, a load balancer, or for a proxy server.
 SSPI is not supported in these scenarios.
 See tsm authentication sspi <commands>.